Relativity and decoherence of spacetime superpositions: Appendix

-This is of course the same result one would obtain if preparing and measuring the spacetime in a superposition of states that are mutually related to each other via some diffeomorphism encoded within $\hat{U}_{ij}$.
-The diffeomorphism invariance of the two scenarios shows that one can always map such a superposition of geometries--something that is not currently encompassed within the paradigms of general relativity and quantum theory--onto a single spacetime metric with modified dynamics.
+This is of course the same result one would obtain if preparing and measuring the spacetime in a superposition of states that are mutually related to each other via some diffeomorphism encoded within $\hat T$.
+The diffeomorphism invariance of the two scenarios shows that one can always map such a superposition of geometries--something that is believed to be beyond the formalism of quantum theory on a fixed background--onto a single spacetime metric.

-\subsection{Unruh-deWitt Model}
+\subsection{Unruh-DeWitt Model}

 In this section, we apply a specific interaction model to calculate the coherence of a generic spacetime superposition coupled to a quantum field and matter DoF modelled as a qubit.
-We utilise the Unruh-deWitt model (UdW) used widely in relativistic quantum information and analogue gravity settings.
+We utilize the Unruh-DeWitt model (UdW) used widely in relativistic quantum information and analogue gravity settings.